O2’s Classic Pay As You Go tariff charged 3p/minute, 2p/text and 1p/MB. Customers get 4G coverage and access to O2

-Before joining O2’s Pay As You Go service, we strongly recommended checking the coverage in your area.
+Before joining Classic Pay As You Go, we strongly recommended checking the coverage in your area.
 You can do this by entering your postcode on O2’s online coverage map:

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).

 Tethering is permitted on O2 Classic Pay As You Go.
-However, the charge of 5p/MB for mobile data usage makes this tariff a fairly expensive option if you tether on a regular basis.
-If you’d like a better value Pay As You Go mobile network for tethering, we recommend using either ASDA Mobile or giffgaff as an alternative (both ASDA and giffgaff provides 2GB of tetherable data for £10/month).
+However, the charge of 1p/MB for mobile data usage can quickly add up if you tether on a regular basis.
+If you’d like a better value Pay As You Go network for tethering, we recommend giffgaff as an alternative (giffgaff provides 3GB of tetherable data for £10/month).

 Keeping Your Phone Number

 If you’re switching from another mobile network to O2 Pay As You Go, it’s a straightforward process to keep your existing phone number.

-To do this, you should start by contacting your current mobile network and asking them for a PAC Code.
-They’ll need to provide this to you free of charge within two hours of you making the request.
+To do this, start by contacting your current mobile network and asking them for a PAC Code.
+Your current network needs to provide you with a PAC Code free of charge within two hours of your request.

-Once you have a PAC Code from your old mobile network, you should order your new Pay As You Go SIM card from O2’s website.
-When your new SIM arrives, you can give the PAC Code to O2 by submitting it through this online form.
-Your phone number transfer will then normally take place on the next working day.
+Once you have a PAC Code from your old mobile network, order your new Pay As You Go SIM card from O2’s website.
+When your new SIM card arrives, give the PAC Code to O2 by submitting it through this online form.
+Your phone number transfer will normally take place on the next working day after you submit your PAC Code.

 For a step-by-step guide on moving your phone number to O2, please select your current mobile network from the drop down menu below:

-For more information about the Classic Pay As You Go tariff, please see O2’s official website.
+For more information about Classic Pay As You Go, please see O2’s official website.